VJAI/Hollywood/README.md

 Please click this [link](http://prideparrot.com/demos/hollywood/index.html).

-## Further Development
+## NPM Commands

-Run the `npm install` command to install the required dependencies and then run `npm start` command to launch the component in browser.
+`npm install` - To install all the dependencies.

+`npm start` - Run this command for development.
+Launches the component in browser and monitor for changes.

+`npm build` - Create minified files for production.